Volkswagen e-Golf (2014-2019) running costs

 You can buy a Nissan Leaf or the smaller Renault ZOE for quite a few thousand pounds less, but neither has the badge appeal of the Golf, nor the build quality typically associated with Volkswagen.
 You can buy a Toyota Prius Plug-In for similar money, or spend quite a few thousand more on a BMW i3.
 That makes the e-Golf look pretty solid value, as it’s definitely among the class leaders for both usability and desirability.

 Once you’ve taken the plunge, it’s time to enjoy the rewards.
-Even a full charge should cost less than a fiver with average overnight electricity rates lower than 15p per kWh – and if you’ve only driven 30 miles, you’ll spend a lot less than that.
+Even a full charge should cost less than a fiver with average overnight electricity rates lower than 15p per kWh – and if you’ve only driven 30 miles, you’ll spend a lot less.
 It’s not quite motoring for pennies, but it’s not far off.

 Volkswagen e-Golf insurance group